 We recognize that learning can be enhanced by technology and we have created opportunities in our classrooms to leverage digital tools to enhance teaching, learning and communication.
+Each school has its own guidelines about electronic devices.
 At a minimum, cell phones and other personal communication devices must be turned off and kept out of sight during all instructional periods, except with the clear permission of the principal or the classroom teacher.

-Discussions will take place in our classrooms throughout the year about the impact of digital footprints and how a positive attitude towards using technology can support collaboration, learning and productivity.
+Discussions will take place in our classrooms throughout the year about the impact of digital footprints and how a positive attitude towards using technology supports collaboration, learning and productivity.
 Camera and/or video functions on mobile devices are not permitted for use on school property without clear permission from the principal or teacher.
 Infractions will be dealt with as student discipline, under Caring and Safe Schools Policy and its related procedures.